The Best of Brighton May 17, 2019 00:00

 Restaurants and Bars:

 You could start your day with breakfast at Silo, a sustainable restaurant on Upper Gardner Street near the North Lanes (closing shortly though).
-For lunch there are many cafes to tempt you with or try Fatto Mano on the corner of Kensington Garden where kids eat free!
+For lunch there are many cafes to tempt you with or try Fatto A Mano on the corner of Kensington Garden where kids eat free!
 If you make it to the seafront, we like Lucky Beach, right by the beach, for its burgers and great healthy drinks but it can be hit or miss on a busy day!

 For dinner there is an amazing choice, but you will need to book well in advance, especially at the weekend.